Duchess Marie of Mecklenburg-Schwerin: Early life

-Marie Alexandrine Elisabeth Eleonore was born a duchess of the Grand Ducal House of Mecklenburg to Frederick Francis II, Grand Duke of Mecklenburg-Schwerin - the then Grand Duke of Mecklenburg-Schwerin and his first wife, Princess Augusta Reuss of Köstritz (1822–1862) - in the Schloss Ludwigslust.
+Marie Alexandrine Elisabeth Eleonore was born a duchess of the Grand Ducal House of Mecklenburg to Frederick Francis II, Grand Duke of Mecklenburg-Schwerin – the then-Grand Duke of Mecklenburg-Schwerin and his first wife, Princess Augusta Reuss of Köstritz (1822–1862) – in the Schloss Ludwigslust.
 She was eight years old when her mother died in 1862.
 Her father married twice more.
-She studied singing with Gustav Graben-Hoffmann.
+She studied singing with Gustav Graben-Hoffmann..In her family, she was called Miechen.